Induced subgraph density. VII. The five-vertex path

 \section{Abstract}

 We prove the \erh{} conjecture for the five-vertex path $P_5$; that is, there exists $c>0$ such that every $n$-vertex graph with no induced $P_5$ has a clique or stable set of size at least $n^c$.
-This completes the verification of the \erh{} property of all five-vertex graphs.
+This completes the verification of the \erh{} conjecture for all five-vertex graphs.
 Our methods combine probabilistic and structural ideas with the iterative sparsification framework introduced in the third and fourth papers in the series.